LocalHarvest connects people looking for good food with the farmers who produce it.

 Kerry lives in Santa Cruz, CA, where she enjoys running, biking, the outdoors, creative cooking and growing her garden.

-Contact Kerry with questions about the LocalHarvest directory or online catalog.
+with questions about the LocalHarvest directory or online catalog, advertising inquiries, or requests for data for use in research.

 John Gethoefer: Vice President of Technology